 This handbook is a guide to the policies and operational details of the program.
 Please keep it with your basic reference documents, as it will serve as the initial source for answers to your questions on these topics.
 The Assistant Director, Student Assistant, and Director may be consulted at any time regarding policies, choices and decision-making as you navigate through the program.
-The MES faculty and staff are committed to helping you successfully complete the MES program.
+Faculty and staff are committed to helping you successfully complete the program.
+The Director is the primary academic leader of the program, and the Assistant Director is responsible for administrative support for students.